ashleydavis/rfsd-web-page-eleventy/src/chapter-1.md

 ![Iterations are crucial to software development](/assets/images/chapter-1/1_2-iterations.png)
 ### Figure 1.2:  Iterations are crucial to software development

 Iterations help us to set a rapid pace.
 They are the beating drum that keeps us rolling forward.
-It’s how we make progress toward a larger goal.
+It’s how we make incremental progress toward a larger goal.

 By the way, the iterations I’m talking about here could be personal work iterations or they could be team-based iterations, aka Sprints.
 In this book we are mostly talking about coding at the individual level, but most of this also applies at the team level.
 The important point is that any big task should be tackled sequentially through a series of iterations.